 Milano is the country’s health care and industrial hub, and for some it may be their next place of work once they have completed this program.
 But Milan will first and foremost be your campus, the place where you will be able to develop as a professional and as a person.

-Furthermore, the Italian health system has been ranked 2nd by the World Healthcare Organization in its last worldwide appraisal of health systems, and 3rd most efficient (after Singapore and Hong Kong) by Bloomberg.
-Italy has the longest tradition of public health (created by the Romans), the oldest medical schools in the world (founded in the XIII century) and at the same time it is at the forefront in many fields such as the approach to mental health (de-hospitalized since the 70s), the first unmanned robotic surgery (in 2006), and many cutting-edge and pivotal new medical technologies.
-In addition Italy's Pharma, Medical Devices and Health Technology Industries are in the top 10 worldwide for volume and revenue.
+Furthermore, the Italian health system has been ranked 2nd by the World Healthcare Organization in its famous 2000 worldwide appraisal of health systems, and the 4th most efficient by Bloomberg 2018.
+Italy has the longest tradition of public health (created by the Romans), the oldest medical schools in the world (founded in the XIII century) and at the same time it is at the forefront in many fields such as the approach to mental health (de-hospitalized since the 70s), the first unmanned robotic surgery (in 2006), the discover of three of the four first advanced therapies approved in Europe, and many cutting-edge and pivotal new medical technologies.
 All this is an extraordinary laboratory of health policy and management.
 A place where you can do some considerable learning.